Request for Training

 Sexual Assault: What You Need to Know (Grades 9-12)

-• Please read the information below to learn about scheduling our programs.
+• Please read the information below to learn more about scheduling our programs.

-Kid Safety takes 30 minutes.
-We will need a screen to project our slides.
-Our Community Educator will come with a microphone to make sure students can hear them and light up sunglasses that are distributed to a few students at the end of class that had great participation.
-There are 10-minute breaks between each presentation.
+Kid Safety is a 30‑minute program.
+For this session, we will need a screen to project our slides.
+Our Community Educator will bring a microphone to ensure all students can hear clearly and will have light‑up sunglasses to give to a few students at the end in recognition of excellent participation.
+There are 10‑minute breaks between each presentation.

 Please see the example schedule below: